🇦🇲 Armenia · CBA · Payment Systems Law

 Develop Compliance Framework and Appoint MLRO

-Prepare a comprehensive AML/CFT program in compliance with Armenia's Law on Combating Money Laundering and Terrorism Financing.
+Prepare a complete AML/CFT program in compliance with Armenia's Law on Combating Money Laundering and Terrorism Financing.
 Appoint a qualified MLRO and register them with the Financial Monitoring Centre (FMC).
 Develop KYC/CDD procedures, transaction monitoring policies, risk assessment documentation, and suspicious activity reporting workflows.

 2–4 weeks